matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

-The server should postprocess relations if needed before sending them into a room, for instance, if we ever use a DAG to define the ordering of `m.replaces` relations, the server would be responsible for specifying the parent pointers on the DAG.
+The server should postprocess relations if needed before sending them into a room, for instance, if we ever use a DAG to define the ordering of `m.replace` relations, the server would be responsible for specifying the parent pointers on the DAG.

 If the user tries to send the same annotation multiple times for the same